-Actions 5, 6, 7, 8, and 9: The support staff provided for in Action 7 and 9; academic coaches in Action 8; supplemental instruction and interventions provided for in Action 5; and class size reduction sections in Action 6 are being continued form the 2017-2020 LCAP.
-These actions have been effective in closing the achievement gap noted in the results of UC a-g completion, dual enrollment credit attainment, and the College and Career Readiness Indicator for English learners, homeless and foster youth, students with disabilities, and economically disadvantaged pupils.
-These actions have also been principally directed and effective in attaining SBAC met standard English and mathematics above county (ELA 38%; math 23.5%) and state levels (ELA 47%; math 21%) for economically disadvantaged pupils (ELA 60%; math (31%); UC a-g rates well above state levels (EL 22.6%; SED 41.6%) for English learners (35.2%) and economically disadvantaged students (53%); closing the CTE completion gap for English learners and economically disadvantaged pupils; maintaining English learner reclassification rates (13%) above state levels (8%); improving economically disadvantaged pupil AP passing rate; and increasing dual enrollment credit attainment for homeless youth to 59%, English learners to 66%, and economically disadvantaged students to 77%.
+Actions 5, 6, 7, 8, and 9: The support staff provided for in Action 7 and 9; academic coaches in Action 8; supplemental instruction and interventions provided for in Action 5; and class size reduction sections in Action 6 have been effective in closing the achievement gap noted in the results of UC a-g completion, dual enrollment credit attainment, and the College and Career Readiness Indicator for English learners, homeless and foster youth, students with disabilities, and economically disadvantaged pupils.
+These actions have also been principally directed and effective in attaining SBAC met standard English and mathematics above county(ELA 38%; math 23.5%) and state levels (ELA 47%; math 21%) for economically disadvantaged pupils (ELA 60%; math (31%); UC a-g rates well above state levels (EL 22.6%; SED 41.6%) for English learners (35.2%) and economically disadvantaged students (53%); closing the CTE completion gap for English learners and economically disadvantaged pupils; maintaining English learner reclassification rates (13%) above state levels (8%); improving economically disadvantaged pupil AP passing rates (38.2%) above the all pupil subgroup (22%) passing rate; and increasing dual enrollment credit attainment for homeless youth to 59%, English learners to 66%, and economically disadvantaged students to 77%.

-Actions 10 and 11: The additional UC a-g and AP sections in Action 10 are being continued from the 2017-2020 LCAP.
-This action has been effective in maintaining the increased UC a-g rates (15-20%) and AP passing (10-15%) over the 2016 results for all English and English learners.
+Actions 10 and 11: The additional UC a-g and AP sections in Action 10 have been effective in maintaining the increased UC a-g rates (15-20%) and AP passing (10-15%) over the 2016 results for all English and English learners.
 This success is also attributed to the funding of the UC a-g online program to make up coursework; resources for AP exams and dual enrollments fees; university field trips; and parent trainings on college readiness in Action 11.

-Action 12 which provides for technology to improve digital literacy (i.e. how to use computer applications, research documents, access instructional materials, English learner use of translation application) and data analysis programs to monitor student progress is being continued from the 2017-2020 LCAP.
-This action has been determined to be effective based on attaining SBAC met standard English and mathematics above county( ELA 38%; math 23.5%) and state levels (ELA 47%; math 21%) for economically disadvantaged pupils (ELA 60%; math (31%); UC a-g rates well above state levels (EL 22.6%; SED 41.6%) for English learners (35.2%) and economically disadvantaged students (53%); closing the CTE completion gap for English learners and economically disadvantaged pupils; maintaining English learner reclassification rates above state levels; improving economically disadvantaged pupil AP passing rates above the all pupil subgroup passing rate; and increasing dual enrollment credit attainment for homeless youth to , English learners, and economically disadvantaged students.
+Action 12 which provides for technology to improve digital literacy (i.e. how to use computer applications, research documents, access instructional materials, English learner use of translation application) and data analysis programs to monitor student progress has been determined to be effective based on attaining SBAC met standard English and mathematics above county(ELA 38%; math 23.5%) and state levels (ELA 47%; math 21%) for economically disadvantaged pupils (ELA 60%; math (31%); UC a-g rates well above state levels (EL 22.6%; SED 41.6%) for English learners (35.2%) and economically disadvantaged students (53%); closing the CTE completion gap for English learners and economically disadvantaged pupils; maintaining English learner reclassification rates above state levels; improving economically disadvantaged pupil AP passing rates above the all pupil subgroup passing rate; and increasing dual enrollment credit attainment for homeless youth to , English learners, and economically disadvantaged students.

-Action 13 which fosters celebrating and recognizing student success will be continued from the 2017-2020 LCAP.
-The actions in this goal have contributed to an increased number of students attaining academic improvement as reflected in the SBAC scores and College and Career Indicator for our English learners and economically disadvantaged students.
+Action 13 which fosters celebrating and recognizing student success has contributed to an increased number of students attaining academic improvement as reflected in the SBAC scores and College and Career Indicator for our English learners and economically disadvantaged students.
 For some of these students, this is the first time they achieve this well-deserved recognition.
 While this action is being provided districtwide, we believe this action has been effective in maintaining a culture that nurtures the improved student outcomes noted on the SBAC ELA and mathematics for economically disadvantaged pupils; UC a-g and CTE completion rates for English learners, foster youth, and economically disadvantaged pupils; English learner progress; AP passing for economically disadvantaged students; and college preparedness for English learners, homeless youth, and economically disadvantaged pupils as previously indicated.